maxieds/AndroidFilePickerLight/README.md

 * Update the project *AndroidManifest.xml* file to extend the documents provider, request required permissions, and setup some helpful legacy file handling options for devices targeting Android platforms with SDK < Android OS 11.

-Examples of using the library to pick files and directories from client Java code is also included in the detailed documentation in the next section.

 ### Application build.gradle modifications